Hedge and grass cutting

 We have a responsibility to maintain various types of grass and hedge areas which we own or are cut under agreement as described below.
 Other organisations such as:

-The frequency will change where hedges encroach footpaths or block access points or highways.
+The frequency may change where hedges encroach footpaths or block access points or highways.
 They are then cut as required.

-Our contractors cut many of the grass and hedge verges on highways in towns under an arrangement with Cumbria County Council arrange all cutting in rural areas and on most main roads.
+Our contractors cut many of the grass and hedge verges on highways in towns under an arrangement with Cumbria County Council.
+The County Council arrange all cutting in rural areas and on most main roads.
 Highways England cut the grass verges on the A590 and M6.
-Some verges in villages are maintained by Parish Councils or community groups.
+Some verges in villages are maintained by Parish Councils.

 Cutting is carried out for safety not appearance and some areas are left uncut or only cut once a year to encourage wild flowers.

-Our partners, Continental Landscapes Ltd, mow verges on some estates and highways to ensure people can use roads and pavements safely.
+Our contractors mow verges and hedges on some estates to ensure people can use roads and pavements safely.
 South Lakes Housing and other housing associations are responsible for grounds maintenance on many of the other residential estates.
 Housing developers may also retain responsibility for the maintenance of the areas around new housing builds.

 Cutting usually takes place routinely between 1 April and 31 October.
 However, the actual frequencies may vary according to weather, location of the verge etc.